Call for Concern - Martha's rule

 What is Call for Concern?

-Call for Concern is a patient safety initiative run by our Critical Care Outreach Team (CCOT).
+Call for Concern is a patient safety initiative run by our Critical Care Outreach Team (CCOT) and is part of NHS England’s Martha’s Rule pilot programme.

 CCOT work across the hospital providing urgent critical care expertise to extremely unwell patients on our wards.
 They provide a quick response to support the management of patients whose condition has deteriorated.